NRCan/SOLACE/README.md

 5. ending_year: Ending year for the analysis
 6. cap_coefficient_shade: Coefficient Uf2 used to calculate the capacity by resource bin (can be calculated from mode 'Technical')
 7. elec_coefficient_shade: Coefficient Yr used to calculate energy generation by resource bin (can be calculated from mode 'Technical')
-8. region_names: List of names for regions in the study (name must match with the file names in the script\batch_inputs folders)
+8. region_names: List of names for regions in the study (name must match with the file names in the script/batch_inputs folders)

 **In the electricity_demand folder**